 #1 Tip for Start Up Success

 Starting a business is one of the most courageous things you can do.
-Finding success though, is a whole other conversation.
-Unfortunately there is no official secret sauce to finding success.
+Finding success, though, is a whole other conversation.
+Unfortunately, there is no official secret sauce to finding success.
 It isn’t something that you can purchase, nor is it something that you can learn overnight.
-One thing you can do though, is to learn from others and expand your mind.
+One thing you can do, is learn from others and expand your mind.
 Through trial and error, information intake and sleepless nights, success can easily be yours.

 Our best advice for making sure a company succeeds is to

 The year is 2021 and unless your business is built with cutting edge technology, chances are you have many competitors.
 The great thing about competition is that you can clearly define what consumers respond to.
 Take a look at your competitor’s reviews and pinpoint what their customers absolutely love and what they don’t.